iosdecal/ios-decal-lab2/README.md

 ![alt text](/README-images/part2-1.png)

-You can edit how the button looks by open the `Attributes Inspector`, which can be found in the Utilities sidebar to the left side of the screen.
+You can edit how the button looks by opening the `Attributes Inspector`, which can be found in the Utilities sidebar to the right side of the screen.
 Feel free to customize the button as much as you want, but at minimum, change out the background color so that the buttons are easy to see.

-**Once you complete one button, create 6 others, and add them to your view in the following arrangement.** Since we want each button to play a unique sound, **give each button a unique integer tag from 0 to 7 (you can change a button's tag value using the Attributes Inspector**)
+**Once you complete one button, create 6 others, and add them to your view in the following arrangement.** Since we want each button to play a unique sound, **give each button a unique integer tag from 0 to 6 (you can change a button's tag value using the Attributes Inspector**)

 ![alt text](/README-images/part2-2.png)